Making a budget

 Did you know that the Chartwells Food Service has their own Chef’s Garden on campus to provide fresh food for Agricultural Campus students?

 Meal plans are available to both on- and off-campus students.
-The main dining hall is located in Jenkins Hall; with Cox’s Cupboard snack shop located in Cox Institute.
+The main dining hall is located in Jenkins Hall; with the Cox Cafe located in the second floor of the Cox building.